Isotretinoin (Accutane) FAQ in Columbus, Ohio

 When can I start isotretinoin (Accutane)?

-• Females: Registered in iPledge after processing consent forms and bloodwork but must wait 31 days from registration to start treatment.
+Patients who can become pregnant: Registered in iPledge after processing consent forms and bloodwork but must wait 31 days from registration to start treatment.
 The iPledge program requires two negative pregnancy tests performed one month apart before providing access to the medication.
+After the second test you have a 7 day pharmacy pick-up window that begins on the day the specimen is collected.
+If you miss that window you will need a new confirmatory pregnancy test.

 How often do I have to get bloodwork on isotretinoin?